Home Compare OMC vs WPP.L

 Omnicom Group vs WPP: Which Stock Looks Stronger in 2026?

 Omnicom holds the cleaner structural position, with the lead spread across growth and stability.
-WPP does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

-The clearest separation starts in growth, with stability adding a second layer of support.
-Omnicom Group Inc. leads by 26 points on the overall comparison score.
+The clearest separation starts in growth, but stability adds another real layer to the result.
+Omnicom Group Inc. leads by 13 points on the overall comparison score.

 INDUSTRY COMPARISON